scylladb/scylladb/docs/README.md

 #### Fedora 29/Debian-based Linux Distributions

-Building the user docs should work out of the box on Fedora 29.
+Building the user docs should work out of the box.

 #### Windows

-Use "Bash on Ubuntu on Windows" for the same tools and capabilites as on a debian-based Linux.
+Use "Bash on Ubuntu on Windows" for the same tools and capabilities as on a debian-based Linux.

-Note: livereload seems not working on Windows.
+Note: livereload seems not to be working on Windows.

 ### Building the Docs